-Appendix A: Working With LLMs
+Appendix B: Working With LLMs

-A.1 Introduction
+B.1 Introduction

 Do yourself a favor.
 Learn as much as you can about LLMs.
-You can go a very long way merely by getting access and by typing.
+You can go a long way merely by getting access and by typing.
 You can go further by having the computer programming language Python on your computer and using an LLM development environment like LangChain.